 Core Concepts

-A domain profile is a Markdown file describing a team or domain: what it owns, how it investigates, and the actions it must not take.
-The active profile steers the model toward that team's correct behavior.
+- Domain profile — a Markdown file describing a team or domain: what it owns, how it investigates, and what it must never do.

 ---